 Mikva Challenge celebrates 20 years of empowering youth with the skills and opportunities to be active and informed leaders.
 Mikva continues to grow its partnerships with schools nationwide.

-I was very apathetic to politics before because I just didn’t care.
 I didn’t think my voice mattered.
 Through Mikva, I learned that one person can make a difference.

 Whether you are a teacher, a school administrator, or a young person, we want to help you connect to our Action Civics work and programs.Get Involved